Chronologie aller Bände (1 - 18)

 Die Reihenfolge beginnt mit dem eBook "Multidisciplinary Perspectives on Grit".
 Wer alle eBookz der Reihe nach lesen möchte, sollte mit diesem Band von Llewellyn Ellardus van Zyl beginnen.
-Der zweite Teil der Reihe "New Perspectives on Mind-Wandering" ist am 07.10.2022 erschienen.
-Mit insgesamt 15 Bänden wurde die Reihe über einen Zeitraum von ungefähr 5 Jahren fortgesetzt.
-Der neueste Band trägt den Titel "Emotions in Cross-Cultural Psychology".
+Der zweite Teil der Reihe "Child Sexual Abuse in Black and Minoritised Communities" ist am 24.01.2023 erschienen.
+Mit insgesamt 18 Bänden wurde die Reihe über einen Zeitraum von ungefähr 5 Jahren fortgesetzt.
+Der neueste Band trägt den Titel "The Meaning of the Child Interview".

 - Anzahl der Bewertungen für die gesamte Reihe: 0